viamrobotics/docs/docs/components/motor/_index.md

 - `ctx` [(Context)](https://pkg.go.dev/context): A Context carries a deadline, a cancellation signal, and other values across API boundaries.
 - `rpm` [(float64)](https://pkg.go.dev/builtin#float64): Speed at which the motor should move in revolutions per minute (negative implies backwards).
 - `revolutions` [(float64)](https://pkg.go.dev/builtin#float64): Number of revolutions the motor should run for (negative implies backwards).
-  If revolutions is 0, this will run the motor at `rpm` indefinitely.
+  If revolutions is 0, this runs the motor at `rpm` indefinitely.
-  If revolutions != 0, this will block until the number of revolutions has been completed or another operation comes in.
+  If revolutions != 0, this blocks until the number of revolutions has been completed or another operation comes in.
 - `extra` [(map[string]interface{})](https://pkg.go.dev/google.golang.org/protobuf/types/known/structpb): Extra options to pass to the underlying RPC call.

 **Returns:**